Potato-chipz/Potato-chipz/README.md

 - 👋 Hi, I’m @Potato-chipz
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering and Big Data Analysis
-- 🌱 I’m currently learning C Programming Fundamentals, Pipes, and Thread
+- 🌱 I’m currently learning C Programming Fundamentals, Pipes, and Threading.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Potato-chipz/Potato-chipz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.